QuentinRa/blog.quentinra.dev/operating-systems/linux/env/packages/index.md

 #### Aptly

-Aptly is a more complex but powerful tool to create mirrors.
+Aptly is a powerful tool created to simplify the process of creating and maintaining package repositories.
+It can be used to create mirrors.

 ```shell!
 $ apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A0546A43624A8331